Rose Lamberti is a student with a strong interest in women's rights.

 The Triangle Shirtwaist Factory Fire and the ILGWU

-In the early 19th century, the International Ladies Garment Workers Union was established in 1900 by Rose Schneiderman.
+The International Ladies Garment Workers Union was established in 1900 by Rose Schneiderman.
 It acted as a powerhouse for women in the workforce.
-Due to lack of support from the government and male co-workers, the ILGWU had what was known as "the Uprising of 20,000" in 1909 and lasted for 14 weeks.
-It was a largely spontaneous strike, sparked by a short walk out of workers of the Triangle Shirtwaist Factory.
+Due to lack of support from the government and male co-workers, the ILGWU had what was known as "the Uprising of 20,000" in 1909, which lasted for 14 weeks.
+It was a largely spontaneous strike, sparked by a short walk out by workers of the Triangle Shirtwaist Factory.

-The factory was a sweatshop—the conditions were punishing.
+The factory was a sweatshop, and the conditions were punishing.
 Shifts were normally 11 to 12 hours long.
 Five hundred women, mostly immigrants, were sat at long tables in narrow spaces sewing shirtwaists for hours on end.
 They earned $7 and $12 a week, and the workrooms and exits were locked shut by company management to prevent workers from slacking off.
-Despite these powerful strikes drawing attention to both workers and women’s rights, the issues of women’s worker's rights were still faced with ignorance from management.
+Despite these powerful strikes drawing attention to both worker's and women’s rights, these were still faced with ignorance from management.

 On March 25, 1911, a fire started in a bucket of cotton scraps.
-Women were trapped in the working rooms as the doors were locked, fire escapes were weak, and elevators were out of order.
-146 women died that day because of careless working conditions and ignorance.
+Women were trapped in the working rooms as the doors were locked, the fire escapes were weak, and the elevators were out of order.
+One hundred and forty six women died that day because of careless working conditions and ignorance.